brangerbriz/machine-learning-docs/markdown/performance-measures.md

 ## Cost/Loss function

-All machine learning algorithms rely on a [loss function](loss-functions.html) that measures the error produced at each training iteration.
-This error is simply the distance a predicted value is from a target value.
+All machine learning algorithms rely on a [loss function](https://heartbeat.fritz.ai/5-regression-loss-functions-all-machine-learners-should-know-4fb140e9d4b0) that measures the error produced at each training iteration.
+This scalar-valued error is simply the distance a predicted value is from a target value.
 In a supervised learning algorithm, the error is given by `L(y^, y)`, where loss `L` is a function of the predicted output value `y^` (y hat) and the target value `y`.
 How this distance is measured depends greatly on the task at hand.
 One common loss function for regression tasks is [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error) (MSE).
 MSE is simply the average squared error of all training samples.

 ![Mean Square Error](images/mse.svg)